dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 The CSI PowerMax driver introduces support for dynamic creation and management of multiple Storage Groups under a single StorageClass.
 This feature enables scaling beyond the volume limit per SG, ensuring optimal utilization of the PowerMax array’s capacity while maintaining consistent performance characteristics.

+**Note:** This capability requires PowerMax 10.1.0 or later version

 #### Multiple Storage Groups per StorageClass
 - A single StorageClass can have multiple SGs associated with it under the same SLO.